 Prior to the passage of the federal No Surprises Act, some states enacted certain, more limited balance billing protections.

 Iowa law provides that a plan that covers health care services, including emergency services, that is subject to Iowa’s insurance laws and regulations or to the jurisdiction of the Iowa Insurance Commissioner must cover all provider charges for emergency services provided to an individual, including services furnished by an out-of-network provider.
 Covered emergency services include all services necessary to evaluate and to stabilize an emergency medical condition.

-For more information about your rights under Iowa state law, please contact the Iowa Insurance Division.
+For more information about your rights under Iowa state law, please contact the

 In Minnesota, state law governs how much patients covered by fully insured commercial plans will pay for certain unauthorized, non-emergency services and unauthorized emergency services.

-For more information about your rights under Minnesota state law, please contact the Minnesota Department of Commerce.
+For more information about your rights under Minnesota state law, please contact the

 When you get services from an in-network hospital or ambulatory surgical center, certain providers there may be out of network.
 In these cases, the most those providers may bill you is your plan’s in-network cost-sharing amount.
 This applies to emergency medicine, anesthesia, pathology, radiology, laboratory, neonatology, assistant surgeon, hospitalist or intensivist services.
 These providers can’t balance bill you and may not ask you to give up your protections not to be balance billed.